Changissnz/nu_merchant_principal/README.md

 depiction, is needed to accomodate this "fluid state".
 Recall that this $apply$ function produces outcomes of change onto the constituent's own labels $v_t$,$e_s$, and $e_o$.
 The possible dependencies shared between constituents of an executing argument's "fluid state" mean that applying a change onto a mutable constituent could inadvertently change the truth values, and thus the effects, or exclusively the effects of another constituent.
 These kinds of changes entertained are found in complex cases of sequential bodies with dependent constituents, for they require many more calculations that more basic forms of change.
 And these additional calculations carry with them non-negligible measures of uncertainty on their accuracy.
 In a basic form of change that comes from changing a mutable constituent in a dependent relation, the truth value of the dependent constituent also changes, reversed in boolean settings.
-In another basic form, the the dependent constituent is "negated", subtracted from the argument's whole, by its dependency's change.
+In another basic form, the dependent constituent is "negated", subtracted from the argument's whole, by its dependency's change.
 Argument nullification, the last of the primary routes of change, could be accomplished by this negation process.

 To summarize on the practices of an adversarial agent against an argument, this being the forward force as mentioned in